LAST UPDATED: 3.2.19

 Having a Pinterest account is a good way to get your company noticed – especially if your target audience is women.
-And what is one activity that women are known for?
-Shopping, of course!
+Women are the primary decision and buyers in households.
+They hold much more power than most think when it comes to decision making and budgeting.

-If your business is a product-based business (think retail), then you can increase your exposure by including price tags in your products’ images, which tends to generate more likes.
-Since 75% of Pinterest activity is mobile , your followers can find you online while shopping.
+If your business is a product-based business (retail, ecommerce), then you can increase your exposure by including price tags in your products’ images, which tends to generate more likes.
+Since 75% of Pinterest activity is mobile, your followers can find you online while shopping.
 Win, win.

 You can also use your Pinterest account to build rapport with your audience.
 By responding to all commenters or answering any questions that are asked, your potential customers will trust you to be on their side.
 Wouldn’t you rather shop with a company who acknowledges your concerns and appreciates your interest?